Tommy Sheppard (politician): Political career

+Parliamentary career

+Sheppard stood as the Labour candidate in Bury St Edmunds at the 1992 general election, coming second with 23.6% of the vote behind the Conservative candidate Richard Spring.

+In January 2015, Sheppard was selected as the SNP candidate for Edinburgh East.
+At the 2015 general election, Sheppard was elected to Parliament as MP for Edinburgh East with 49.2% of the vote and a majority of 9,106.

-Sheppard is a staunch republican, and during the wedding of Prince William and Kate Middleton, he remarked "off with their heads", prompting some criticism.
+Sheppard is a staunch republican, and during the Wedding of Prince William and Catherine Middleton, he remarked "off with their heads", prompting some criticism.
 Writing ahead of Prince Harry and Meghan Markle's wedding in 2018, Sheppard said, "There are many things to be proud of in Britain, but the class system and the inequality it spawns is not one of them.
-The monarchy sits at the apex of that system of patronage and privilege."
+The monarchy sits at the apex of that system of patronage and privilege".

-Sheppard is an atheist and a humanist, and was elected Vice Chair of the All-Party Parliamentary Humanist Group in 2017.

-He held his Edinburgh East seat in the 2017 United Kingdom general election, albeit with a slightly reduced majority.
+At the snap 2017 general election, Sheppard was re-elected as MP for Edinburgh East with a decreased vote share of 42.5% and a decreased majority of 3,425.
 During the election, he urged the Scottish Greens to step down from contesting marginal seats where the pro-independence vote might be split.

+Sheppard is an atheist and a humanist, and was elected vice chair of the All-Party Parliamentary Humanist Group in September 2017.

-Following the 2017 election, which he described as a "major wake-up call" for the SNP, Sheppard encouraged First Minister Nicola Sturgeon to abandon plans for a second Scottish independence referendum before Brexit.
+In August 2017, Sheppard encouraged First Minister Nicola Sturgeon to abandon plans for a second Scottish independence referendum before Brexit.
 He suggested the cause of Scottish independence would be served best if Sturgeon offered Scotland a vote on a future relationship with the European Union after Brexit and only once Scotland had become independent.
 In November 2017 he claimed that Scotland still had a mandate for a second independence referendum and that the Conservatives were wrong to think that the loss in SNP seats in the snap general election had caused a delay in the timetable for a second vote.

-He has expressed admiration for the 18th century Scottish reformer and radical Thomas Muir, linking Muir's politics and life to the modern Scottish independence movement.
+In August 2017, Sheppard expressed admiration for the 18th century Scottish reformer and radical Thomas Muir, linking Muir's politics and life to the modern Scottish independence movement.

-In 2018, he was widely considered one of the possible contenders for the 2018 Scottish National Party depute leadership election after having stood in the previous 2016 depute leadership election, but ruled himself out.
+In March 2018, he was widely considered one of the possible contenders for the 2018 Scottish National Party depute leadership election after having stood in the previous 2016 depute leadership election, but ruled himself out.

-In July 2018, reflecting on the decision of SNP MPs to vote no confidence in the Labour Government in 1979, Sheppard told the House of Commons, "In retrospect, I would have done exactly the same thing.”
+In July 2018, reflecting on the decision of SNP MPs to vote no confidence in the Labour Government in 1979, Sheppard told the House of Commons, "In retrospect, I would have done exactly the same thing".